pedro00dk/pedro00dk.github.io/_posts/2020-08-29-first-post.md

 ### Liquid

-At this point I still did not understant what Liquid really is.
+At this point I still did not understant what Liquid really is, but I saw some examples along the jekyll documentation and knew it could be used to process the content of variables declared in the front matter or injected by jekyll.
+Before proceding to the next steps of the blog construction, I had to take alook at Liquid documentation.

 I AM HERE

-Before proceding to the next steps of the blog construction, I had to take alook at Liquid.
 Liquid is a template language for creating web apps, jekyll uses it, so it is available by default on Github Pages.

 ##### Control flow